 Just as a regular review of revenue, expenses and operations brings many benefits, so does a social media policy review.

-7 Reasons to Do a Year-End Social Media Policy Review
+7 Reasons to Do a Social Media Policy Review

 There’s a lot of angst and fear still present with social media.
-An annual review takes some of the sting out.
+A 6-month or annual review takes some of the sting out.
 You can’t control everything but with a good policy in place, you’ll leave a lot less up to chance.

 1. Reaffirm Company Guidelines for Employee Use of Social Media